prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

-# Outline for Methods in Molecular Biology Article
+# Methods in Molecular Biology Article (https://link.springer.com/series/7651)

+# Title (please suggest)

 ## **Abstract**

 Phosphoproteomics studies are crucial for our understanding of cellular signaling pathways and the molecular mechanisms underlying biological processes and their deregulation in disease.
+Post-translational modifications, particularly phosphorylation, occur at substoichiometric levels, making their detection and quantification technically challenging.
 Utilizing Tandem Mass Tag (TMT) labeling significantly enhances quantification sensitivity by allowing the simultaneous analysis of multiple samples, improving compatibility with phosphopeptide enrichment and fractionation strategies, and minimizing issues with missing data.
-Offline fractionation before LC-MS/MS is crucial for achieving high sensitivity in phosphopeptide analysis.
+Offline fractionation before LC-MS/MS is crucial for achieving high sensitivity in phosphopeptide analysis by reducing sample complexity and increasing the likelihood of detecting low-abundance modified peptides.

 Our workflow encompasses both enriched phosphopeptide samples and whole-proteome analysis to accurately normalize phosphorylation data, correcting fold changes via Differential Protein Usage (DPU) to distinguish between PTM-specific changes and overall variations in protein abundance.
-We leverage FragPipe software tools for robust peptide identification, quantification, and bioinformatics analysis.
-Our approach, emphasizing flexibility, reproducibility, and automation, streamlines phosphoproteomics studies, facilitating rapid, accurate, and scalable PTM quantification.
+This dual approach is essential because apparent changes in phosphorylation levels may simply reflect changes in total protein abundance rather than true alterations in signaling activity.
+We leverage FragPipe software tools for robust peptide identification, quantification, and bioinformatics analysis, providing a comprehensive pipeline from raw data to biological insights.
+Our approach, emphasizing flexibility, reproducibility, and automation, streamlines phosphoproteomics studies, facilitating rapid, accurate, and scalable PTM quantification across large sample cohorts.

 # 1. Introduction